What To Wear For Maternity Photos

 Layers.
 Layers, layers, layers.
 While I know I mentioned several times to avoid covering up your bump/belly, when it’s 20 degrees out for your winter session you may want to bring a jacket that’s photo ready!
 We can do photos both with and without your jacket during your maternity session.

-It’s Wyoming, so don’t forget about…the wind.
+It’s Wyoming and Colorado, so don’t forget about…the wind.
 Since maternity sessions are time sensitive, and need to happen in the wind prone months of February through May, we may end up photographing your maternity session in less than ideal conditions.
 If you have long hair and it looks to be windy, consider wearing it up for our session.

 Winter Maternity Sessions

-As anyone who lives in southeast Wyoming knows, winter is…something else.
+As anyone who lives in the Mountain West knows, winter is…something else.
 I don’t typically schedule sessions for winter, but that’s not really a possibility when it’s a maternity session!

 For winter maternity sessions, I suggest layers and appropriate footwear.
 Wool leggings (or at least leggings) under a dress are a must.
 If we’re headed up to the Summit/Happy Jack Recreation Area, you’ll need snowboots.
 If it’s an in-town session, wear whatever has the best traction for potentially icy sidewalks.

-As with windy spring sessions, bring a jacket that can be incorporated into photos!
-If we happen to get a sunny, windless day (as we did in the session below), we can always drop the jacket for few photos.
+As with windy spring sessions, you may want a jacket that can be incorporated into photos!
+If we happen to get a sunny, windless day, we can always drop the jacket for few photos.
 But it’s good to have the option!
-For the session below, my client found a Baltic Born dress, wore leggings and snowboots, and brought along her winter coat.

 What should your family wear?